ultimate271/notes/tolkien/ainulindale.md

 understand fully his intent in their part, and each shall know the comprehension of each, and Ilúvatar shall give to their thoughts the secret fire, being well pleased.

+## Of the discord of Melkor and the second and third theme of Ilúvatar

 ### Melkor begins to interweave matters of his own imagining into the theme
 But now Ilúvatar sat and hearkened, and for a great while it seemed good to